fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 with bugs in the tests if you practice a bit.

 ## How To Improve The Software You Develop?

+I follow a few basic principles that has helped me write better code, at least that is what I want to believe.

+My main rule is, always understand the problem you are solving.

+It is very important that you connect with your stakeholders and ask them to explain what they want from you, how they want the system to work and why they need the features.
+By making sure you understand their needs you should be able to use your technical knowledge to come up with proposals for how to implement said features.
+Never start working without understanding the problem you are solving.
+You will find that your implementations start falling apart over time.
+I like to say that working on a system is like laying a brick road.
+Each brick is a feature and together they make up the road.
+Your goal is to know how to add a new brick each time so the road stays smooth and heading in the right direction.

 ## How Much Upfront Design Should You Do?
 ## What Advantages Does Test-driven Development Offer?
 ## Why Have Software Teams Abandoned Upfront Design?